Alec Zuercher Reichardt

 I teach courses on early North American, Atlantic, and Indigenous history.
 My research is similarly aligned, revolving around the intersections of eighteenth-century European and Indigenous peoples and empires, with general interests in state formation, historical geography, and knowledge production.

-My first book, Roads to Power, Roads to Crisis: The War for the American Interior and the Infrastructural Routes of Revolution is forthcoming with the University of Pennsylvania Press as part of their Early American Studies series.
+My first book, Roads to Power, Roads to Crisis: The War for the American Interior and the Infrastructural Routes of Revolution is forthcoming this summer with the University of Pennsylvania Press as part of their Early American Studies series.
 This book maps the long Seven Years' War for the American Interior and reconstructs the inter-imperial roots of the American Revolution.
 Support for this research came from a Chateaubriand Fellowship from the Embassy of France, as well as funding from the Omohundro Institute of Early American History & Culture, the McNeil Center for Early American Studies, the George Washington Presidential Library, the Huntington Library, the American Philosophical Society, the William L. Clements Library, and the Library Company of Philadelphia, among others.

 I've published work on Kanien’kéha (Mohawk) translation in early American material texts and on the global 18th-century British Empire.
-I've also co-edited a forthcoming volume, Inlands: Empires, Contested Interiors, and the Connection of the World (Columbia University Press, 2024), which brings together scholars working on empires and interiors around the globe, from the eighteenth through the twentieth century.
+I've also co-edited a volume, Inlands: Empires, Contested Interiors, and the Connection of the World (Columbia University Press, 2024), which brings together scholars working on empires and interiors around the globe, from the eighteenth through the twentieth century.

 HIST 1100: “US History to 1865"